I’m going to be honest, a black man writing about a 1950’s Cleaning Schedule seems…

 This led me to do some research on how many calories one burns by standing or doing chores around the house and what I found is that in the 1950’s, women had some wild cleaning schedules.

 - Gather a basket for tidying.
-As the rooms of the home are tackled, pick up items that aren’t where they belong and place them in a basket.
-Redistribute them where they should be as you enter a new room
+Pick up items that aren’t where they belong and place them in a basket so you can put it all back as you enter each room.

-- Straighten up the living and dining room, including picking up potential clutter, light dusting, fluffing / straightening pillows, and watering plants or flowers
+- Tidy up the living and dining room which includes picking up clutter, dusting, fluffing pillows, vacuuming, and watering house plants or flowers

 - Hang up any clothes that may be about or ensure dirty ones are in the hamper

-- Do a light tidy of the bathroom including removing and replacing used towels, refilling toilet paper and soap (if needed) and cleaning the sink and basin area including soap dishes
+- Clean the bathroom which would include removing and replacing used hand towels, refilling toilet paper and soap, dusting and cleaning the sink

-- Review the menu for the current day and the next and compare it to what’s currently available in the home.
-Make note of anything that needs to be prepared ahead of time or marketing (shopping) that needs to get done
+- Look over the menu for the next two days and compare it to what’s currently available in the home.
+Make note of anything that needs to be prepared ahead of time or shopping that needs to get done

 - Begin long-advance preparations for dinner (such as making dessert)